 Savings on Delivery Costs

-Unlike fiberglass pool shells that are delivered to your backyard, gunite is mixed and sprayed on the site.
-So, it is possible to design pools to fit any intricate shapes, and you save on delivery costs.
+Unlike fiberglass pool shells that are delivered to your backyard, gunite is mixed and sprayed at the site.
+So, it is possible to design pools that fit any intricate shape.

 Special Finishing Plaster

-Tile, glass beads, marble, fiberglass, pebble aggregate, or colored plaster interior finish options help to achieve a one-of-a-kind appearance to the gunite pool.
+Tile, glass beads, marble, fiberglass, pebble aggregate, or colored plaster interior-finish options help to achieve a one-of-a-kind appearance to a gunite pool.

 High Level of Customization

-Gunite pools can accommodate any custom feature, such as:
+Gunite swimming pools can accommodate any custom feature, such as:

 - Firepit or fire bowl

 - Waterfall, deck jets, spouts